ayeni-T/Empirical-Likelihood-Skewed-Lifetime-Models/README.md

 logit-transformed Wald benchmark and empirical likelihood intervals for the survival function S(t₀), and to joint bivariate confidence regions for the parameter vector.
-A simulation study with N = 5,000 replications across three hazard scenarios, four sample sizes, and three nominal levels shows that AJEL achieves near-nominal coverage across sample sizes and hazard regimes, while Wald intervals over-cover and EJEL under-covers at small n.
-The methods are illustrated on four real lifetime datasets — bladder cancer remission times, Boeing 720 aircraft failure times, malignant melanoma survival, and guinea pig survival — with the most pronounced differences arising in the heavily skewed guinea pig dataset (n = 72, skewness = 2.54), where AJEL intervals for the shape parameter are approximately 67% wider than the Wald interval, reflecting genuine inferential uncertainty underrepresented by the symmetric normal approximation.
+A simulation study with N = 5,000 replications across three hazard scenarios, four sample sizes, and three nominal levels show that AJEL achieves near-nominal coverage across sample sizes and hazard regimes, while Wald intervals over-cover and EJEL under-covers at small n.
+The methods are illustrated on four real lifetime datasets, bladder cancer remission times, Boeing 720 aircraft failure times, malignant melanoma survival, and guinea pig survival  with the most pronounced differences arising in the heavily skewed guinea pig dataset (n = 72, skewness = 2.54), where AJEL intervals for the shape parameters are approximately 67% wider than the Wald interval, reflecting genuine inferential uncertainty underrepresented by the symmetric normal approximation.

 ---